avalucianelson/4x4_TicTacToe_AI/README.md

 - **Intelligent AI**: Utilizes the minimax algorithm with alpha-beta pruning for efficient and challenging gameplay.
 - **Real-Time Feedback**: Displays the game state dynamically and updates after each move, showing both player and AI moves.
 - **Game Over Detection**: Detects game over conditions (win, lose, or draw) and displays the result accordingly.
 - **Graphing Nodes Expanded**: After you play, you can generate a graph showing the number of nodes the AI expanded at each move, both with and without alpha beta pruning.
 This demonstrates the huge difference in efficiency.
-Make sure to note the graph generated is log scale!
+Make sure to note that the graph generated is log scale!

 ## Prerequisites 🔧
 To run this application, you need:
 - Python 3.6 or higher.
 - Tkinter for the GUI (comes pre-installed with Python in most cases).
+- - Matplotlib for generating performance graphs.

 ## Installation & Usage 🖱️
 Clone the repository to your local machine: